Hate Crime

 • transgender identity

-Hate crime can include, for example:
+Hate crime can include things like:

 • verbal abuse